On Tunnel Mountain

 As into that head hard I try to see,

-The words were read easy, no poet really, both in the writing or the reading, but easy enough, what it lacks foreshadowed after all.
+The words read easy, no poet really, both in the writing or the reading, but easy enough, what it lacks foreshadowed after all.

 Through soft greasy hair that over once